 For Anthropology 2017 we tackled big and controversial questions anthropology has attempted to answer.
 Our final question: What Will Happen in the Future?
 Can we make anthropological predictions?

-The reading for answering “What will happen in the future?” was the second part of the Lavenda & Schultz chapter 16 in Anthropology: What Does it Mean to be Human?
-The section begins with “Can We Be at Home in a Global World?”
-(501) and concludes with reflections on “Why Study Anthropology?”
-(509).
+The reading for answering “What will happen in the future?” was part of chapter 16 in Anthropology: What Does it Mean to be Human?
+The section began with “Can We Be at Home in a Global World?” and concluded with reflections on “Why Study Anthropology?”

 What happened in the last century?

 Of all the social science disciplines, anthropology tends to take the longest-range view of the world.
 From the study of human evolution in Biological Anthropology to an Archaeology that stretches thousands of years into the past, anthropology has a lot of long-term perspective.
 And as we see in anthropological perspectives on When did Globalization Begin?, anthropology views processes of globalization as centuries old.

 Of particular importance in the last century were the two World Wars.
 After each war, organizations formed which purported to end such wars.
 After World War I, countries formed a League of Nations.
 After World War II, countries gathered into the United Nations.
 Nevertheless, a third World War seemed to be on the horizon, a war between what capitalist countries, called the “First World,” and communist countries, called the “Second World.”

 Given its connotations as an idea today, many people do not realize that people imagined “The Third World” as a group of non-aligned nations.
 The Third World began as a response of hope and peace to Cold War conflict (see Reform & Revolution).

 Like the failure of the League of Nations to prevent a second World War, many of the dreams of independence fostered in the Third World were dashed.
 Analysts began to refer to the new situation not as “independence” but as “post-colonial.”